Hallucination Detection in Foundation Models for Decision-Making: A Flexible Definition and Review of the State of the Art: Detection and Mitigation Strategies

 \subsubsection{Concept Probabilities}

 \begin{enumerate}

 \item Empirically,~\citet{varshney2023stitch} show that there is a negative correlation between hallucination rate and token probability (\ie~as a token's probability decreases within a sentence, the tendency to hallucinate increases).
 Thus, the authors rely on token probabilities to estimate uncertainty of concepts within a generated claim, and they check for correctness by cross-referencing a knowledge-base.
 Whenever a concept is found to be conflicting with a fact through verification questions, their method attempts to mitigate the error by prompting the LLM to replace the incorrect claim with the evidence.
-Although effective in the QA setting,~\citet{varshney2023stitch} concede that, in the event token probabilities are not available, some form of heuristic must be used to detect hallucination candidates.
+The authors query GPT-3.5 for summaries about $150$ different topics sampled from popular Wikipedia subjects, including sports, music, and politics.
+To ensure the accuracy of labels, the authors manually label the truthfulness of the first five sentences in each generated article, rather than relying on crowd-sourced labels.
+Although effective in the QA setting,~\citeauthor{varshney2023stitch} concede that, in the event token probabilities are not available, some form of heuristic must be used to detect hallucination candidates.

 \item \citet{zhou2024analyzing} show that external models can be developed to automatically \emph{clean} hallucinations.
 The authors tackle the issue of object hallucinations that LVLMs experience when describing the content of images.
 Through theoretical formulations, the authors show that LVLM responses tend to hallucinate in three settings: when described object classes appear frequently within a description, when a token output has low probability, and when an object appears closer to the end of the response.
 As such, their model, LURE, is a fine-tuned LVLM trained on a denoising objective with a training dataset that is augmented to include objects that appear frequently within responses, and replacing objects with low token probabilities or appearing close to the end of the response, with a placeholder tag.
 At inference time, tokens are augmented similarly to how they were changed to generate the training dataset, and the LURE LVLM is prompted to denoise hallucinations by filling in uncertain objects.